stadium-software/environment-identifier/README.md

 	"text": "Development"
 }]
 ```
-5. Drag the "EnvironmentIdentifyer" global script into the Event Handler (below the *List*)
+5. Drag the "EnvironmentIdentifier" global script into the Event Handler (below the *List*)
 6. Enter parameters for the script
    1. BarPosition: the location where the bar will be shown.
 Supported are: top, left, right or bottom.
 The default is top
    2. Environments: Select the List containing the environments defined above from the dropdown